mui/mui-x/docs/data/data-grid/master-detail/master-detail.md

 ## Render a custom header for the detail panel column

 To render a custom header for the detail panel column, you can use the `renderHeader` prop in the column definition.
-This prop receives a [`GridRenderHeaderParams`](/x/api/data-grid/grid-render-header-params/) object, which contains the column and the grid API.
+This prop receives a [`GridRenderHeaderParams`](/x/api/data-grid/grid-render-header-params/) object, which contains the column definition and the `field`.
 The following example demonstrates how to render a custom header for the detail panel column:

 ```tsx